Two-way messaging (custom keyword responses)

 message_bodycustom keyword value must be lowercase.

-Note: This feature relies on user aliases in order to properly assign custom events to user profiles in Braze.
+This feature relies on user aliases in order to properly assign custom events to user profiles in Braze.
 If no Braze profile exists with a user alias of the user’s phone number in E.164 format, the call to the users/track endpoint will fail silently.
-The alias should be set in the format below either through the SDK or the new user alias endpoint:
+The alias should be set in the following format either through the SDK or the new user alias endpoint:

 - Phone numbers must be in the E.164 format (e.g +19173337578).